 We hear from the news the demolitions happening around us.
 We’ve watched those devastating scenes of occupants trying to fight for their home.
 But after all the commotions and dramas, there is an aftermath.
 We have not seen how these families move on with their lives after losing their homes.

 Real state is an industry that brings money; however, if we keep letting these big corporations take over the land, there will just be more squatters.
 They move out, then move into another place.
 The problem is not solved.
-Paying or even getting a mortgage for most people with blue collar jobs is almost impossible.
+Paying or even getting a mortgage for most people with blue collar jobs is almost impossible even with cheap accommodation at Amsterdam.
 And history will repeat itself, it goes to show that men have trouble learning from mistakes of the past.